BlueBudgieTech/FortranCalculator/README.md

 After making sure that gfortran is installed,
 1) Download the Calc.f90
-2) Navigate to the file in command prompt with `cd Downloads/FortranCalculator`
+2) Navigate to the file in command prompt with `cd Downloads/FortranCalculator-main/FortranCalculator-main`. **Make sure to unzip the file first**
 3) Once in the required folder, compile the fortran file with `gfortran Calc.f90 -o Calculator`
 4) Run the program by double clicking on the .exe file that appears in the directory